-Students who do not meet the Program or Graduate Schools progression policy of the GPA dropping below 3.0 or accruing Cs as outlined in graduate catalog program description will be suspended or terminated by the Graduate School.
+Students who do not meet the Program or Graduate Schools progression policy of the GPA dropping below 3.0, accruing Cs, or receiving a U as outlined in graduate catalog program description will be suspended or terminated by the Graduate School.
 Students wishing to appeal suspension or termination decisions are to follow the process outlined by the Graduate School.